sumitmalik51/purviewlab/modules/module10.md

    | --- | --- |
    | Authorization | `Bearer YOUR_ACCESS_TOKEN` |

-   Note: You generated an `access_token` in the previous request.
+   > **Note**: You generated an `access_token` in the previous request.
 Copy and paste this value.
 Ensure to include the "Bearer " prefix.

     ![ALT](../images/module10/10.22-edit-term-auth.png)